 When the battery is disconnected or a new battery is installed, the automatic transmission must relearn its shift strategy.
-As a result, the transmission may have firm soft shifts, firm shifts or both.
+As a result, the transmission may exhibit a combination of firm and soft shifts.
 This operation is considered normal and will not affect function or durability of the transmission.
 Over time, the adaptive learning process will fully update transmission operation.